By David Joel Miller.

 2. They are doing something illegal or causing someone a problem.

 Police encounter the mentally ill in all sorts of situations.
 They try to sleep in people’s yards and use their water.
 Unfortunately, there are a whole lot of mentally ill that have ended up homeless.
-Add together the distortions in thinking that come from their disorder and the life skills homeless people need to develop to get by and they come in conflict with authority a lot.
+Add together the distortions in thinking that come from their disorder and the life skills homeless people need to develop to get by and they come into conflict with authority a lot.

 When the mentally ill get too loud, don’t move along when told to do so or act hostile and scare someone, the police get called.
 Usually, after a confrontation, the only alternative is to take them in.